DrMayes/The-Makeup-Depot/README.md

 # Goals
 The goal of this project is to create a website/depot for makeup junkies or curious users to search for their favorite makeup brand and items.
-This depot includes a varitey of options the user can search for, includingg an item color and providing a link to the website for the item selected and or brand.
+This depot includes a varitey of options the user can search for, including an item color and providing a link to the website for the item selected and or brand.

 ## Desired Functionality